 One of the temples that have stood here for the longest of times, the Lad Khan Temple is one of the oldest in Aihole.
 The temple is dedicated to Lord Shiva and is named after a Muslim Prince who resided here for a while.
 With the arts and sciences of constructing temples, not as evolved during the time this temple was built, as they were later, the Chalukyas built the temple in a Panchayat Hall style.

 The Lingaraj Temple is an ancient temple situated in the city of Bhubaneswar and is the largest one situated in the city.
-Dedicated to Lord Shiva as the name suggests, the temple was built in the 7th century by the King Jajati Keshari.
-It is highly revered because of the fact that the Linga here, which is the phallic form of Lord Shiva, is believed to have appeared naturally.
+Dedicated to Lord Shiva as the name suggests, the temple was built in the 7th century by King Jajati Keshari.
+It is highly revered because of the fact that the Shivalingam, a manifestation of Lord Shiva, is believed to have appeared naturally.
 It rises to a massive height of 8 inches above the floor level and is about 8 feet in diameter as well.

 Sri Venkateshwara Temple is the most revered and celebrated temple of the temple town of Tirupati having tourists and pilgrims flooding in all year long.
 Comprising of various complexes inside the premise, the temple is known for its Vishesh Puja, held from 5:30 am till 6:30 am everyday.
 With the most busy months being September-October due to the Brahmostava festival, this temple is dedicated to Lord Venkateshwara, and dates back to the 12th century.
 This is one of the holiest and the wealthiest temples in the world and millions of devotees flock here to pay their reverence.